Welcome Tour to Madrid in Eco Tuk Tuk Private

 • Cibeles Fountain (Pass by)

-Surrounded by the buildings of the Palacio de Buenavista (Army Headquarters), Palacio de Linares (Casa de América), Palacio de Comunicaciones (formerly the Post Office headquarters and currently the City Council of Madrid) and Banco de España.
-The fountain represents the Roman goddess Cibeles, symbol of the land, agriculture and fertility, on a car pulled by two lions, the mythological characters Hipomenes and Atalanta.
-The goddess and the lions were carved in marble and the rest in stone.
-The sculpture of the goddess is the work of Francisco Gutiérrez.
-The two lions have been sculpted by the Frenchman Roberto Michel.
-The goddess is an icon for the followers of the Real Madrid football team, since the Madrid team titles are celebrated, as well as the successes of the Spanish soccer team.
+Surrounded by the buildings of the Palacio de Buenavista (Army Headquarters), Palacio de Linares (House of America), Palacio de Comunicaciones (formerly the headquarters of the Post Office and now the Madrid City Council) and Banco de España.
+The fountain depicts the Roman goddess Cybele, symbol of land, agriculture and fertility, on a cart drawn by two lions, the mythological characters Hippomenes and Atalanta.
+The goddess and the lions were carved from marble and the rest from stone.
+The sculpture of the goddess is the work of Francisco Gutierrez.
+The two lions have been sculpted by the French Roberto Michel.
+The goddess is an icon for supporters of the Real Madrid football team, as it celebrates the titles of the Madrid team, as well as the successes of the Spanish national football team.

 Admission ticket free